JuliaPluto/HypertextLiteral.jl/docs/src/notation.md

     @print htl"<span>$(n for n in 1:3)</span>"
     #-> <span>123</span>

-## Nesting via Paired Unicode Delimiter
+## Experimental : Nesting via Paired Unicode Delimiter

 This implements a prototype for use of paired delimiters to permit nesting of `htl` notations as described in Julia #38948.
 This is a